On my trip to Disneyland last week I had the opportunity to try it out the Disney Genie. It worked out really well!

 Park hopping is easy with the Disney Genie.
 You scroll to the bottom and select “Plan for Your Next Park.”
 Switch the chosen park, and it will allow you to select what time to switch.
 Once it has switched, you can choose rides in the new park to set up a lightning lane for.

-I haven’t had the chance to personally use it at Disney World yet, but based on what other clients and agents have said, I can see it not being worth the cost for certain parks potentially.
-Some would prefer to add it to their package prior to travelling, though, just for the convenience.
-But as far as Disneyland goes, it’s well worth the cost, EVERY TIME!
+I haven’t had the chance to personally use it at Disney World yet, but based on what other clients and agents have said, I can see it not being worth the cost for certain parks potentially (the WDW version cannot be pre purchased anymore – see below).
+But as far as Disneyland goes, you can add it to the price of your package, and it’s well worth the cost, EVERY TIME!

 This change applies to Walt Disney World in Florida only at this time: